voodoos/ppx_deriving_jsont/README.md

 In the future we plan to also support the more traditional encoding variant as arrays.

+Polymorphic variant behaves similarly.

 #### Type declaration attributes
 - `@@kind <string>` and `@@doc <string>`
 - `@@type_key <string>` specifies the name of the JSON field used to distinguish cases.
 This should not be `v` which is used as a wrapper for constructor arguments, or any of the member of an inlined record.
 Defaults to `type`.
-- `@@wrap_key <string>` specifies the name of the JSON field used to wrap values other than inlined records or records with the `unwrap` attribute.
+- `@@wrap_key <string>` specifies the name of the JSON field used to wrap values other than inlined records or records with the `nowrap` attribute.
 Defaults to `v`.

 #### Constructors attributes